 TheBarrier insulation is a flexible type that comes in a roll and it has its adhesive strips to attach it to the piece next to it.
 This is designed so that it forms both a vapor barrier and a radon barrier in one simple step.
 If you use the big sheets of Styrofoam, you would then have to go back and put plastic over it the form the barrier needed.

 Most people put 6" x 6" wire down, that comes in a roll.
 You will then use wire ties to loosely attached the Pex pipe to the wire.
-This stops the Pex pipe from floating to the surface and ruining your nice new floor, walkway or sidewalk if you are pouring one.
+This stops the Pex pipe from floating to the surface and ruining your nice new floor.

 Since 1972 - Get a Shaver!